Energy Efficient Exterior Doors

 All New builds must have part I compliant external doors, as a part of their energy efficiency approach.
+This includes front doors, back doors and patio doors.
 Low U-Value external doors will let a lot of heat out during the winter, leaving you with a home that is cold, drafty and expensive to heat.

 Insulated external doors are more energy efficient, and will keep your home warm in the winter and cool in the summer.
 You may not think that upgrading your doors and windows will make that much of a difference, but the amount of heat that can be lost through gaps between the door and the frame, or through single-pane glass or poor insulation can be staggering.

 The U-Value is used for external doors and windows, and lower values are better.
 To remove confusion, some companies use the more traditional energy rating scale for windows, with A+ meaning “the best” and G meaning “very poor”.
 Buildings, as a whole, can also be rated on the energy efficiency scale.

 Good insulation and heat retention can make the difference between needing to turn the heating on during late October, and being comfortable until well into the winter.
 It can also help to cut down on drafts and even make your home more secure and stop noise pollution too.